TopDev113/crypto-market/README.md

 ## API

-Cryptoverse uses the *CoinGecko API* to fetch real-time cryptocurrency data.
+Cryptoverse uses the _CoinGecko API_ to fetch real-time cryptocurrency data.
 You can find the API documentation at [CoinGecko Api](https://www.coingecko.com/api/documentation/v3).

 ## License

-This project is licensed under the *MIT License*.
+This project is licensed under the _MIT License_.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## Author

-*Cryptoverse* was created by [Hamza Zaidi](https://github.com/HamzaZaidiX).